kitsunde/django-pypi/README.rst

 Django PyPi
 ============

-PyPi structured in your database accessible through the Django ORM.
-Requires celery to pull down PyPi.
+Keep PyPi versions and release dates in your database for easy querying.

 Installation
 ------------